Jehovah Raah: The LORD my shepherd. (Alternate spellings: Rohi or Ro’eh)

 As found in Psalm 23.

 I know very little about shepherds.
 Seriously, most of my shepherd knowledge is based on flannelgraphs, VeggieTales, Sunday school lessons, and a few sermons where the preacher had done some research on Biblical-era shepherding.
 In other words, much of what I know is either wrong, incomplete, absurd, or useless.
-Now that I have my credentials out of the way, let me tell you why God being called our shepherd is such an amazing thing.
+Now that I have my credentials established, let me tell you why God being called our shepherd is such an amazing thing.

 The LORD is my shepherd.
 Those five words, and the others that follow in Psalm 23, are arguably some of the most loved words in all of Scripture.
 One could even argue that this psalm is one of the most recognizable poems in all of literature.
 It’s beautiful and deeply personal stuff.
 If there were any writer of Scripture who understood the power and the true significance of calling the omnipotent God a shepherd, it was the author of Psalm 23, David.

 Before becoming King, before playing music to calm Saul’s inner turmoil, before bringing down the giant, David was a shepherd.
 He was responsible for watching and protecting his father’s sheep.
 Most likely, seeing how little he was regarded by his family in his early years, his job was a thankless one.
 It was a solitary life; he was alone…with a bunch of sheep.
 All day and possibly for many nights as well.
 We do not know much about David’s time as a shepherd, but what we do know is that he took his job and his responsibility seriously.
 So much so, he was willing to put his life at risk to protect his flock from predators.